karlazzam/GenericWebScraper/README.md

 # GenericWebScraper
-Simple generic web scraper that can scrape at any depth by div id and/or class and can get tables of data also
+Simple generic web scraper that can scrape any url at any depth by div id and/or class and can get tables of data also

-App.java has a sample web scrappere example and shows out 3 ways to get the data
+App.java has a sample web scraper example and shows out 3 ways to get the data